-Directions to the Ground Transportation Center:
+Directions to the Ground Transportation Center for Ride App vehicles:

 - Exit the Main Terminal on Level 1 and turn right. - Follow the sidewalk and pedestrian canopy to Terminal Garage 2.
 Overhead signs will direct you. - The Ground Transportation Center is on Level 1. - 2.
-Taxis pick up in the South Wing Pick Up Area. - Directions to the Ground Transportation Center:
+Taxis pick up in the South Wing Pick Up Area

+Directions to the Ground Transportation Center for Taxis:

-Exit the Main Terminal on Level 1 and turn right.
-Follow the sidewalk and overhead signs marked LIMO -TAXI will direct you.
+- Exit the Main Terminal on Level 1 and turn right. - Follow the sidewalk and overhead signs marked LIMO -TAXI will direct you.